 A large fragment of the Orgueil meteorite © Muséum National d�Histoire Naturelle (France).

 Orgueil meteorite is a large carbonaceous chondrite that disintegrated and fell in fragments near the French town of Orgueil on May 14, 1864.
-About 20 pieces, totaling about 12 kilograms in mass, were subsequently recovered from an area of several square km, some head-sized but most smaller than a fist.
+About 20 pieces, totaling about 12 kg in mass, were subsequently recovered from an area of several square km, some head-sized but most smaller than a fist.
 Specimens could be cut with a knife and, when sharpened, could be used like a pencil.
 One specimen was immediately examined by the French scientist S. Clöez, who commented that its content "would seem to indicate the existence of organized substances in celestial bodies."
 Subsequently, several eminent chemists of the time, including Gabriel-Auguste Dubrée and Marcellin Berthelot, analyzed samples and confirmed the existence of organic materials in the rock.
 Coming at the same time as Pasteur's famous announcement that he had experimentally disproven the theory of spontaneous generation on Earth, these findings prompted a scientific debate about whether such generation might be possible in space.
 Pasteur himself examined the Orgueil meteorite, as recounted by Carl Sagan:

 [He] caused a special drill to be constructed, which, he hoped, would remove samples from the interior of the meteorite without contaminating them with microorganisms from outside.
 Using sterile techniques, Pasteur inoculated an organic medium to search for growth of any indigenous microorganisms which the meteorite interior might contain.
 The results were negative, and have relevance today: Pasteur extracted his sample shortly after the fall of the meteorite, and was, of course, a very careful experimentalist.